 We fund student and professional research projects through cash scholarships of up to $1000, thanks to generous donations by our members and through the sales of guidebooks and other publications.
 Since 1995, we have given more than $144,000 to over 200 students from dozens of schools.

 We award several scholarships each year.
-Applications are judged on merit, relevance, and research impact.
+Applications are judged on clarity, relevance, and potential research impact.
 Awards are given with no strings attached; however only one scholarship will be awarded per student per degree.
 Winners are encouraged to present their research at our annual TRGS Field Conference.
 Presentations are typically a GSA-style poster, a slideshow talk, a field trip, or a journal-style article for review and publication in Northwest Geology.
 Financial assistance available to attend the Field Conference if needed.

 Richard I. Gibson TRGS travel fund